Location

 Finding The Cursor

-This uses a kind of “answer back” sequence that your terminal emulator responds to.
-Because the
+This uses a kind of “answer back” sequence that all terminal emulators automatically respond to.

 (32, 0)